In most cases, you can’t sue your employer either during or after filing for workers’ compensation.

 That’s fine in many cases because the advantage of the workers’ compensation system is that you don’t have to prove that your employer was at fault to win.

 However, this means that you can’t sue for pain and suffering damages under workers’ compensation.
-To sue for pain and suffering, you have to file a personal injury lawsuit and prove that your employer was at fault.
+To sue for pain and suffering or emotional stress, you have to file a personal injury lawsuit and prove that your employer was at fault.

 The bottom line is that most types of workplace injury claims can only be resolved through the workers’ comp system, while very few claims can be resolved through a personal injury lawsuit.

 If you filed the wrong type of claim with workers’ comp, it would be dismissed, and you can probably file a personal injury lawsuit, but only in rare cases will you have the option to choose which system to use to resolve your claim.
 Consult with your lawyer if you are unsure.

 Can You Sue For Pain and Suffering Damages?

 Pain and suffering damages are a non-economic component of a personal injury claim in workers’ comp cases.

 Suppose, for example, that you suffered a slip and fall accident.
 Your medical bills amount to $20,000 and you were out of work for a month.
 In a personal injury lawsuit you could claim $20,000; plus the amount of wages you lost by missing work for a month; plus other incidental expenses such as child care while you were in the hospital.
 These are your economic damages.

 In addition to claiming compensation for economic damages, you could also claim compensation for non-economic damages.

 Pain and suffering damages are one form of non-economic damages, and you can only sue for pain and suffering if you suffer a physical injury.
 They can be broken down into physical pain and emotional distress.